SpoonX/aurelia-orm/README.md

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to [join us on Gitter](https://gitter.im/aurelia/discuss).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome Extension and visit any of our repository's boards.
 You can get an overview of all Aurelia work by visiting [the framework board](https://github.com/aurelia/framework#boards).

+## Important note

+We've simplified installation and usage!
+This plugin should now be installed using `jspm i aurelia-orm` or (for webpack) `npm i aurelia-orm`.
+Make sure you update all references to `spoonx/aurelia-orm` and `spoonx/aurelia-api` and remove the `spoonx/` prefix (don't forget your config.js, package.json, imports and bundles).

 ## Polyfills

 * None